 In Lucknow on Eid after a long time, I had planned to step out and indulge in some kebabs and biriyani, kormas and sheermal, but couldn’t.
 With eid anyway most places will be shut for the next few days.
 I was a bit sad this evening: what was an eid in at home without the food.

-And then, Kesar, my mum’s help came home smiling.
+This evening, Kesar, my mum’s help came home smiling.
 Knowing parents are vegetarians, she hadn’t carried any kebabs but hadn’t forgotten to get us a big bowl of sewai.
 Crispy, sweet, laden with ghee and nuts, one spoon of that sewai took me back to the many eids of my childhood.

 Eid Mubarak, everyone!